 Is the removal of a wisdom tooth so important?

 Of course, it is.
 We usually have 2 sets of wisdom teeth that are present on either side of the upper and lower jaws.
 A

 condition where all 4 wisdom teeth get impacted is very rare.
 In most cases, patients experience the impaction of just 1 or 2 wisdom teeth, which can get highly painful whenever you chew food or brush teeth.
 Sometimes, just the teeth coming in contact with each other itself can become very painful, let alone chewing food.

 The toothache also leads to pain in the jaws, neck, shoulders, etc. Sometimes, patients wake up with a severe headache

 that won’t just go away.
-Infection would start off right at the gum line, which can worsen with time and even lead to cavities and gum diseases.
-Hence, it is best to have such teeth extracted at the earliest to save yourself from a lot of pain.
+Infection can start off right at the gum line, which may worsen with time and even lead to cavities and gum diseases.
+It is best to have these teeth extracted.

-Call us at (262) 886-9440 or schedule an online appointment to know more about wisdom tooth extraction.
+Call us at (262) 886-9440 to schedule an appointment to know more about wisdom tooth extraction.